neoswap-ai/neoswap-solana-collection-swap/README.md

     await neoSwap.depositSwap({
         clusterOrUrl: string, // "mainnet-beta" or "devnet" or URL
         swapDataAccount: PublicKey, // PublicKey of the PDA swapDataAccount
-        signer: Keypair, // User that will Create the swap and be admin
+        signer: Keypair, // Wallet that will deposit in the swap
-        swapData: neoTypes.swapData, // Data of the swap
-        simulation: boolean, // default skip simulation and broadcast to blockchain (recommanded).
+        simulation: Option<boolean>, // OPTIONAL default: skip simulation and broadcast to blockchain (recommanded).
 If true: make simulation of the transactions before broadcasting them
-        skipConfirmation: boolean, // default iterates through the transactions to confirm status (return error if one fails with array of transactionhashes).
+        skipConfirmation: Option<boolean>, // OPTIONAL default: iterates through the transactions to confirm status (return error if one fails with array of transactionhashes).
 If true: skip confirmation
     });
 ```